โœ๏ธSketch-to-Map AI Technology

 Trusted by Safety Professionals

-"We sketched our warehouse layout on a whiteboard, snapped a photo, and had professional egress maps for all three shifts within 10 minutes.
-Incredible."
+"We sketched our warehouse layout on a whiteboard, snapped a photo, and had a professional egress map for all three shifts within 10 minutes.
+Each egress map was perfectly compliant."

 Robert ChenFacilities Director, Distribution Center

 "The AI correctly identified a dead-end corridor violation we'd missed for years.
-The egress map update probably saved us from a major citation."
+The egress map generated probably saved us from a major OSHA citation."

 Sarah MartinezSafety Manager, Manufacturing Plant

-"As a property manager with 12 buildings, I needed quick egress map updates after renovations.
-This tool cut our map update time by 95%."
+"As a property manager with 12 buildings, I needed to update each egress map after renovations.
+This egress map generator cut our update time by 95%."

 James ThompsonCommercial Property Manager